Last Updated on March 19, 2022 by SDN Staff

 Where do you see ENT in 10 years?

 I see a severe manpower shortage in all specialties in 10 years.
 The average age of an ENT physician is upper 50s to early 60s.
-Most–if not all–physicians will begin shortening their careers, because medicine simply is not what it used to be.
-As the nation ages (Baby Boomers), we will be left to care for many more patient than we are able to with our current health care force.
+Most–if not all–physicians will begin shortening their careers because medicine simply is not what it used to be.
+As the nation ages (Baby Boomers), we will be left to care for many more patients than we are able to with our current health care force.
 This, coupled with the trend of increasing employed physicians rather than self-employed physicians, will add to the workforce shortage.

 What types of outreach/volunteer work do you do, if any?